alexrainman/ModernHttpClient/README.md

 If server certificate chain public keys are not provided, the basic server certificate verification will be done.

+### Wildcard pattern rules:

+- Asterisk * is only permitted in the left-most domain name label and must be the only character in that label (i.e., must match the whole left-most label).

+For example, *.example.com is permitted, while *a.example.com, a*.example.com, a*b.example.com, a.*.example.com are not permitted.

+- Asterisk * cannot match across domain name labels.

+For example, *.example.com matches test.example.com but does not match sub.test.example.com.

+- Wildcard patterns for single-label domain names are not permitted.

 ### How to obtain server certificate chain public keys?

 1. In your Android project add Square.OkHttp3 Nuget Package.